Last updated: January 2025

 The services listed below can reduce addressed junk mail—mail with your name on it.
 However, none of these services can stop EDDM (Every Door Direct Mail) addressed to "Postal Customer," "Resident," or "Current Occupant."
 There is currently no legal way to opt out of EDDM.
 That's why we need a Do Not Mail registry.

-Stop Credit Card & Insurance Offers
+How Do I Stop Credit Card Offers in the Mail?

 OptOutPrescreen.com — Free, official service from the credit bureaus